cosmos/cosmos-sdk/x/staking/spec/03_messages.md

 - the source validator has a receiving redelegation which is not matured (aka. the redelegation may be transitive)
 - existing `Redelegation` has maximum entries as defined by `params.MaxEntries`
 - the `Amount` `Coin` has a denomination different than one defined by `params.BondDenom`
+- if the delegation is a `ValidatorBond` and the reduction in validator bond would cause the existing liquid delegation to exceed the cap
+- if delegator is a liquid staking provider and the delegation exceeds the global liquid staking cap, the validator liquid staking cap or the validator bond cap

 When this message is processed the following actions occur: